xyflow/react-flow-docs/docs/overview/packages.md

   </TabItem>
 </Tabs>

-All of the examples and guides are using the `reactflow` package.
+All examples and guides are using the `reactflow` package.
 If you only want to use parts of it, you can install the sub packages.

 ## Sub Packages